-Saint Mother Theodore Guerin — Anne-Thérèse Guerin — was born into a sea-faring family Oct.
-2, 1798, in the village of Etables-sur-Mer in Brittany, France.
+Saint Mother Theodore Guerin was born Anne-Therese Guerin on Oct.
+2, 1798.
+The Guerins were a well-respected and faith-filled sea-faring family.
+They lived in the village of Etables-sur-Mer in Brittany, France.

 Her mother, Isabelle, educated Anne-Therese and her younger sister, Marie-Jeanne, in their home.
 Studies were focused on reading, writing and Scripture.
 Anne-Therese’s father, Laurent, was an officer in the French Navy under Napolean.
 He was away from home for long periods of time.